Need Help? Give us a call.

-Lenders want it: Many lenders require proof of good standing in order to approve financing.
-It’s much better to have the certificate ahead of time, as opposed to scrambling at the last minute to update your status with a state agency in the middle of loan negotiations.
+It’s pretty common to be asked for proof of good standing in these situations.
+And it’s better to get the certificate ahead of time, as opposed to scrambling at the last minute to update your status with a state agency in the middle of loan or investor negotiations.

-It can help you expand: A Certificate of Good Standing is often required when registering to do business in other states.
-Many states won’t allow a company to transact business within their boundaries if the company does not have good standing in the state where it was formed.
+Even if you don’t need to show good standing for a specific transaction, a certificate of good standing can help you expand.
+This is because a certificate of good standing is often required when registering to do business in other states.
+Many states won’t allow a company to transact business within their boundaries if the company does not have good standing in the state where it was formed initially.
 Even further, some states require that the certificate be dated within a short period of time—as little as 90 days—before filing to do business in that state.

-You can avoiding state-imposed fees or penalties: Some states will charge a fee if your business is not in compliance with their regulations, which is an obvious no-brainer.
+Some states will charge a fine if your business is not in compliance with their regulations, which is an obvious no-brainer for maintaining good standing.
 But you also want to make sure your business is in good standing in order to preserve the limited liability that filing for business status provides.
-According to BizFilings, if it turns out your business is not in good standing, in some states that could mean the loss of protection for you and your employees conducting business outside of compliance, or even the administrative dissolution of the business altogether.
+If your business is not in good standing, in some states that could mean the loss of liability protection for you and your co-owners conducting business outside of compliance, or even the administrative dissolution of the business altogether.

-Our northernmost state has a nifty online database of compliant businesses—you can search for your business status here.
-If you’ve never filed for a Certificate of Good Standing in Alaska before, you can do so online.
+The northernmost state has a nifty online database of compliant businesses—you can search for your business status here.
+If you’ve never filed for a certificate of good standing in Alaska before, you can do so online.

 Businesses in Alaska are required to file biennial reports.
 Every two years, businesses must make note of changes to the officials on record and keep records up-to-date.

 Corporations and limited liability companies may obtain a certificate of good standing from the Arizona Corporate Commission website or by submitting a Records Request Form by mail or in person.